coopergriffin/FantasySportsBets/TECHNICAL_OVERVIEW.md

-# Fantasy Sports Betting Platform - Technical Overview
+# FantasyBets - Technical Overview

 ## 📋 Project Overview

-This is a full-stack web application for fantasy sports betting, built with modern web technologies.
-The platform allows users to register, login, place bets on various sports games, track their betting history, and view leaderboards.
+FantasyBets is a responsible sports betting platform designed to protect users from predatory gambling practices while providing an engaging, fair betting experience.
+Built with modern web technologies, it emphasizes transparency, education, and user protection.

 ## 🏗️ Architecture